MegaCorp-Inc/tf-gcp-infra/README.md

-# Terraform GCP Infrastructure
+# Terraform Configuration for GCP Infrastructure

-This repository is dedicated to maintaining Terraform configurations for deploying infrastructure on Google Cloud Platform (GCP).
+Welcome to our Terraform configuration repository dedicated to deploying infrastructure on Google Cloud Platform (GCP).
+Below, you'll find comprehensive details about the services activated, current configurations, steps to follow for managing infrastructure, and key takeaways from previous assignments.

 ## Services Activated on GCP

+Our Terraform configuration activates the following services on Google Cloud Platform:

 - Compute Engine API
 - VPC
 - Firewall
 - Service Networking API
+- Cloud Build API
+- Cloud Functions API
+- Cloud Logging API
+- Eventarc API
+- Cloud Pub/Sub API
+- Cloud Run Admin API

 ## Current Configuration

+Here's a snapshot of our current configuration:

 - **Region**: `us-east1`
+- **Zone**: `us-east1-b`
-- **IP CIDR Range for Web Application**: `69.4.20.0/24`
+- **IP CIDR Range for Web Application**: `69.4.20.0/24` -> `10.1.0.0/24`
-- **IP CIDR Range for Database**: `4.20.69.0/24`
+- **IP CIDR Range for Database**: `4.20.69.0/24` -> `10.2.0.0/24`
+- **Firewall Rules**: Allow traffic to port `6969`
+- **Compute Instance Custom Image**: `webapp-centos-stream-8-a4-v1-20240227204431`

-## Steps to Follow
+## Steps to Manage Infrastructure

+Follow these steps to manage the infrastructure using Terraform:

-1. **Initialize Terraform**: Run `terraform init` to initialize the modules and prepare the working directory for use.
+1. **Initialize Terraform**: Execute `terraform init` to initialize modules and prepare the working directory.

-2. **Validate Configuration**: Use `terraform validate` to ensure that the Terraform configuration files are syntactically valid and internally consistent.
+2. **Validate Configuration**: Run `terraform validate` to ensure syntactical correctness and internal consistency of configuration files.

-3. **Plan Infrastructure Changes**: Execute `terraform plan` to review the proposed changes that Terraform will make to the infrastructure.
-This step provides an overview of the actions Terraform will perform based on the current configuration.
+3. **Plan Infrastructure Changes**: Utilize `terraform plan` to review proposed changes to the infrastructure.
+This step offers an overview of actions Terraform will perform based on the configuration.

-4. **Apply Changes**: Finally, run `terraform apply` to apply the changes defined in the Terraform configuration files.
-This command will create or update resources on GCP according to the specified configuration.
+4. **Apply Changes**: Execute `terraform apply` to implement changes defined in Terraform configuration files.
+This command creates or updates resources on GCP as specified in the configuration.

-- region - ```us-east1```
-- zone - ```us-east1-b```
-- ip_cidr_range_webapp - ```69.4.20.0/24```
-- ip_cidr_range_db - ```4.20.69.0/24```
-- firewall rules to allow traffic to port - ```6969```
-- create compute instance using custom image built using packer - current custom image -```webapp-centos-stream-8-a4-v1-20240227204431```

-## Key Takeaways from Assignment 5
+## Key Takeaways and Improvements

+### From Assignment 7

+During Assignment 7, we learned important lessons and made significant improvements:

+- **IP Range Consideration**: Proper selection of IP ranges is crucial for connectivity to GCP internal services.
+- **Network Segmentation**: Adjusted subnet configurations to prevent conflicts and enhance network segmentation.
+- **Connectivity Enhancements**: Utilized VPC peering and Serverless VPC connectors for improved connectivity between services.
+- **Infrastructure Image Path Update**: Ensured to update the image path when building new infrastructure to maintain consistency.

+### From Assignment 5

-During Assignment 5, I learned several important concepts related to networking and database management in the Google Cloud Platform (GCP).
-Here are the key takeaways:
+From Assignment 5, we gained valuable insights into networking and database management in GCP:

-1. **Cloud SQL Instance with Private IP**: I configured a Cloud SQL instance to use a private IP address instead of a public IP.
-This enhanced security by ensuring that the database instance is not accessible directly from the internet.
+- **Cloud SQL Instance Security**: Enhanced security by configuring Cloud SQL instance with a private IP address.

-2. **Connectivity Options for Cloud SQL Instance**:
-   - **Private Service Access (PSA)**: I explored PSA, which allows accessing a private resource, such as a Cloud SQL instance, from within the same VPC network using Private Service Connect (PSC).
-It provides a secure and private connection without exposing the resource to the public internet.
-   - **VPC Peering**: VPC peering enables connecting two different VPC networks within GCP.
-Although it wasn't directly used for connecting to the Cloud SQL instance within the same GCP project's VPC, it's a valuable networking feature for interconnecting VPC networks when needed.
+- **Connectivity Options**: Explored options like Private Service Access (PSA) and VPC peering for secure and private connections within the VPC.

-3. **Private Service Connect (PSC)**: PSC is a service provided by Google Cloud that facilitates private connectivity between services within the same VPC network.
-By configuring PSC on the Cloud SQL instance and assigning it to an IP from a custom subnet, I ensured secure access to the database instance from within the VPC.
+- **Private Service Connect (PSC)**: Configured PSC for private connectivity between services within the same VPC network.

-4. **VPC Peering**: While not directly used for accessing the Cloud SQL instance within the same GCP project's VPC, I learned about VPC peering's utility in establishing connections between different VPC networks, which can be beneficial for various networking scenarios.
+- **Firewall Tag Usage**: Utilized firewall rules based on tags for improved network security.

-By leveraging these networking features and best practices, I enhanced the security and reliability of database access within the Google Cloud Platform.
-These concepts are crucial for designing and implementing robust network architectures in cloud environments.
+By implementing these improvements and adhering to best practices, we aim to maintain a robust and secure infrastructure environment on Google Cloud Platform.

-## Important things
-- Firewall works on ```tags``` entirely
-- update the the ```image path``` when running trying to build new infra

-Following these steps ensures a systematic and controlled approach to managing infrastructure with Terraform, helping to maintain consistency and reliability across deployments.
+These steps ensure a systematic and controlled approach to managing infrastructure with Terraform, contributing to consistency and reliability across deployments.